cstuartroe/teko/docs/Type-System.md

 ```

 As such, the name `b` of the first argument in the definition of `TakesBoolAndStr` needlessly
-reduces the set of functions which could be considered instances of `TakesBoolAndStr`.
-For instance,
+reduces the set of functions which could be considered instances of `TakesBoolAndStr` - `b`
-the following function
+can never be passed as a keyword argument.
+For instance, the following function

 ```
 fn stateEmotion(isHappy: bool, name: str) {